-Present and Relevant: We represent our schools community at nearly every school board meeting having a direct hand in district policy development, improving equitable outcomes in education and district programs by advocating to make change in district policy language.
+Present and Relevant: We represent our schools community at school board meeting's with input on district policy & programs development, improving equitable outcomes in education by advocating for change.

-Leaders in Community Voice: As leaders in our community we are present at many local city hall meetings in our schools pathway supporting local and county issues, encouraging later construction start times after the bell, pedestrian sidewalks, crosswalks, roadway safety, and other community safety programs.
-Our respected advocates have been invited to weigh in on important topics and serve on multiple committees.
+Leaders in Community Voice: As leaders in our community we are present at many local events and city hall meetings in our schools pathway.
+By supporting local & county issues such as: Later Roadway Construction Start Times - After the Bell; Pedestrian Sidewalks; Crosswalks; Safety; Arts and Community Programs.
+Our respected advocates have been invited to weigh in on important topics and serve our communities.

-Legislative Leaders: We are at the center speaking up with a strong relevant voice, weighing in, supporting legislation, working with our state senators and representatives, writing new legislative issues and resolutions, and by providing testimony in Olympia.
+Legislative Leaders: Speaking up with a relevant voice, weighing in and supporting legislation, working with our state senators and representatives, writing new legislative issues &resolutions, and providing testimony in Olympia.

-Trusted Voice with a Seat at the Table: Our advocacy input has been sought for drafting inclusive and equitable policy and language by the school board, and in change in policy all work to better the lives of children, families, and educators.
+A Trusted Voice with a Seat at the Table: Our advocacy input has been sought for drafting inclusive and equitable policy and language by the school board, all to better the lives of students, families, and educators.

 The PTA is a powerful and relevant voice for all children, a resource for families and communities, and a strong advocate for public education.
 For more thank 100 years the PTA has used legislative advocacy to further the objectives of PTA to building a better world for our children.
 Our Washington State PTSA, also known as WSPTA was originally founded in 1905, and now has over 186,000 members today!

 PTA has been a driving force behind the creation of kindergarten, hot lunch programs, universal immunizations in schools, and in early education coining the phrase “preschool” and so much more...